-Notwithstanding Condition 22(b) (Governing Law and Arbitration - Agreement to arbitrate) above the Delegate or, (only where permitted to take action in accordance with the terms of the Master Declaration of Trust) any Certificateholder, may, in the alternative, and at its sole discretion, by notice in writing to the Trustee and QIB (as applicable):
+Notwithstanding Condition 23(b) (Governing Law and Dispute Resolution - Agreement to arbitrate) above the Delegate or, (only where permitted to take action in accordance with the terms of the Master Declaration of Trust) any Certificateholder, may, in the alternative, and at its sole discretion, by notice in writing to the Trustee and QIB (as applicable):

-- (i) within 28 days of service of a Request for Arbitration (as defined in the Rules); - (ii) in the event no arbitration has commenced, require that a Dispute be heard by a court of law (a "Notice to Litigate").
-If a Notice to Litigate is given, the Dispute to which such notice refers shall be determined in accordance with Condition 22(d) (Governing Law and Arbitration - Effect of exercise of option to litigate) and subject as provided below, any arbitration commenced under Condition 22(b) (Governing Law and Arbitration - Agreement to arbitrate) in respect of that Dispute will be terminated.
+- (i) within 28 days of service of a Request for Arbitration (as defined in the Rules); or - (ii) in the event no arbitration has commenced, require that a Dispute be heard by a court of law (a "Notice to Litigate").
+If a Notice to Litigate is given, the Dispute to which such notice refers shall be determined in accordance with Condition 23(d) (Governing Law and Dispute Resolution - Effect of exercise of option to litigate) and subject as provided below, any arbitration commenced under Condition 23(b) (Governing Law and Dispute Resolution - Agreement to arbitrate) in respect of that Dispute will be terminated.
 Each of the parties to the terminated arbitration will bear its own costs in relation to the terminated arbitration.